<< magazine top >>

 300 Mickey mice vol.2

-Sounds interesting.
-But I thought.
-"Is it OK that the private life becomes the subject for sightseeing?"
+Well, sounds interesting.
+But ...
+I thought.
+"Is it OK that the private life becomes the subject matter of tour guiding?"
 On the stand point of resident, it's quite common that tourist's eyes came into a private life.
-Not only for a festival, from an entertainment meeting for elder people to a graduation ceremony of junior high school, the tourists joined as spectators.
+Not only for a festival, from an entertainment meeting for elder people to a graduation ceremony of junior high school, the tourists joined as a spectator.
 And the residents seemed to accustom to the situation.

 I don't think it's a bad thing.
-But whenever I got across these situation, I thought that the border line between public and private was not clear in Taketomi.
-However, I noticed something later.
-It's not "unclear" but the border itself lined in deferent position.
+But whenever I got across these kind of situation, I thought the border line between public and private was not clear in Taketomi.
+However, I noticed later.
+It's not "unclear" but the border itself was set on the deferent position.
 The real life of Taketomi residents are placed much more inside than shown up.

 For me, Taketomi was one of the most difficult place for taking photo.
-Unless every thing was shown up and 250 thousands tourists took photos, I couldn't get into behind it.
+Unless every thing was shown up and 250 thousand tourists took photos, I couldn't get into behind it.

 However, think about it again.
 I don't need to know inside of Mickey mouse.
-"Why can't I just enjoy it for attraction?"
-With thinking like that, I'm getting feel that I am a really perverse person.
+"Why can't I just enjoy it as an excellent attraction?"
+As thinking like that, I feel like I am a really perverse person.

 Today's piece